Beni999AI/PYTHON50project/README.md

 Current Flight Status (e.g., scheduled, en-route, landed)

-💸 Route & Deal Search: Find the best flight deals for your desired routes.
-(Note: This feature is currently under development.)
+💸 Route & Deal Search: Find the best flight deals for your desired routes by providing the following information:

+Departure & Arrival Airports

+Outbound and Return date

+And receive the following information:

+Best Available price

+Name of the Airline

+Flight Duration

+And more...

 📚 Save & View Flights: Save the details of any tracked flight directly to a local database.
 You can easily retrieve and view this information later in a beautifully formatted table using the tabulate library.